Killer T cells are involved with triggering apoptosis (programmed cell death) through a variety of pathways.

-The CTLs (Cytotoxic T Lymphocytes), also known as killer T-cells, are produced during cell-mediated immunity designed to remove body cells displaying a foreign epitope, such as virus-infected cells, cells containing intracellular bacteria, and cancer cells with mutant surface proteins.
-The CTLs are able to kill these cells by inducing a programmed cell death process known as apoptosis (Ref.
-1).
+Killer T cells, also known as cytotoxic T lymphocytes (CTLs), are produced during cell-mediated immunity and are designed to remove body cells displaying a foreign epitope, such as virus-infected cells, cells containing intracellular bacteria, and cancer cells with mutant surface proteins.
+The killer T cells are able to kill these cells by inducing a programmed cell death process known as apoptosis (1).

-Killer T cells (cytotoxic T lymphocytes), only respond to foreign antigen when it is presented bound to the MHC-I (Major Histocompatibility Complex Class-I) expressed on the surface of all cells.
-The CTLs contain granules composed of proteoglycans to which chemokines are complexed.
+Killer T cells (cytotoxic T lymphocytes), only respond to a foreign antigen when it is presented bound to the MHC-I (Major Histocompatibility Complex Class-I) expressed on the surface of all cells.
+The killer T cells contain granules composed of proteoglycans to which chemokines are complexed.
 These granules hold pore-forming proteins called perforins and proteolytic enzymes called granzymes in a protected state.
-When the TCR (T-Cell Receptor Complex) and CD8 of the CTL binds to the MHC/Epitope on the surface of the virus-infected cell, it sends a signal through a CD3 molecule, which triggers the release of the perforins, granzymes, and chemokines.
+When the TCR (T-Cell Receptor Complex) and CD8 of the killer T cell binds to the MHC/Epitope on the surface of the virus-infected cell, it sends a signal through a CD3 molecule, which triggers the release of the perforins, granzymes, and chemokines.
 The impacts of this release are the following:

 - The perforin molecules polymerize and form pores in the membrane of the infected cell.
-The pores increase the permeability of the infected cell and activate the apoptotic caspase proteolytic cascade, and also allow other molecules to cross the cell membrane and trigger osmotic lysis of the membrane.
+The pores increase the permeability of the infected cell and activate the apoptotic caspase proteolytic cascade, also allowing other molecules to cross the cell membrane and trigger osmotic lysis of the membrane.

 - The perforin pores also allow granzymes to enter.
-Certain granzymes, in turn, can then activate the caspase enzymes that lead to apoptosis of the infected cell by destroying the protein structural scaffolding of the cell (the cytoskeleton), degrade the cell's nucleoprotein, and activate enzymes that degrade DNA.
+Certain granzymes, in turn, can activate the caspase enzymes that lead to apoptosis of the infected cell by destroying the protein structural scaffolding of the cell (the cytoskeleton), degrading the cell's nucleoprotein, and activating enzymes that degrade DNA.

 - In addition, if enough perforin pores form, the cell might not be able to exclude ions and water and may undergo cytolysis.

-CTLs can also trigger apoptosis of infected cells through FasL (Fas Ligand)/Fas receptor interactions (Ref.
-2 & 3).
-Fas recruit the FADD (Fas-Associated Death Domain) adapter protein to form a death-inducing signaling complex, causing the activation of Caspase-8.
+Killer T cells can also trigger apoptosis of infected cells through FasL (Fas Ligand)/Fas receptor interactions (2-3).
+Fas recruits the FADD (Fas-Associated Death Domain) adapter protein to form a death-inducing signaling complex, causing the activation of Caspase-8.
 Caspase-8, in turn, activates the downstream caspases, such as Caspase-3, -6, and -7, culminating in apoptosis.
 The death signal can also be initiated by the release of mitochondrial CytoC (Cytochrome-C) and activation of APAF1 (Apoptotic Protease-Activating Factor-1) following internal cellular damage.
 The autolytic activation of Caspase-9 initiates the effector caspase cascade, which activates ICAD (DNA Fragmentation Factor) leading to DNA fragmentation.
 Many of these interactions found in pro-apoptotic signaling pathways are mediated by one of three related protein–protein interaction motifs:

 - DDs (Death Domains)